abdullahbakis/kodluyoruzilkrepo/README.md

 ### Installation
 First Clone the project.
-'gh repo clone abdullahbakis/kodluyoruzilkrepo'
+`gh repo clone abdullahbakis/kodluyoruzilkrepo`
 ### Usage
 After cloning the project, open it in Visual Studio Code.

 For Linux:
-'cd kodluyoruzilkrepo
+`cd kodluyoruzilkrepo
-code .'
+code .`
 ## Built With
 HTML
 CSS